2024 US Open – Women's singles

 (which also set the record for the latest start in the history of the tournament beginning at 12:08 AM) was tied for the third-latest finish for a women's singles match at 1:48 AM.
-The fourth round match between Zheng Qinwen and Donna Vekić set the new record for the latest finish of a U.S. Open's women's match at 2:15 AM.
+The fourth round match between Zheng Qinwen and Donna Vekić set the new record for the latest finish of a US Open's women's match at 2:15 AM.